 Every aspect of your marketing plan has been put out into the world to provoke a response or generate a reaction from the customer but sometimes that can get lost in the campaign.
 Make sure that it is crystal clear what the next step is – for example, where to find you, how to buy or where to get more information.

 When customers contact you with an enquiry, respond to a campaign, or post on your social media, are you poised to respond quickly and effectively?
 If you let leads or interactions fall through the cracks, you end up looking lazy, uncaring, or incompetent.
 So before you pull the trigger on a campaign, make sure you that have the resources to follow up on the results.

 So you wrote a Pulitzer-worthy blog post full of smart and salient information?
-Why just pop it on your blog and leave it there then?
-You need to actively drive traffic by cross posting and promoting on other platforms.
-And if you can re-share relevant posts that you have written in the past, use the opportunity.
-The key word is relevant.
-Don’t spam.
+Why just pop it on your blog and leave it there?
+You need to actively drive traffic to your blog by cross posting and promoting on other platforms.
+And if you can re-share or update relevant posts that you have written in the past, use the opportunity.

 People trust and value consistency.
 Sure, a savvy marketer knows that your tone and approach varies according to the channel.
 A Facebook post and a white paper use different language, for example.
 The message, however, should stay the same and so should your underlying brand promise.
 This is why a strong strategy is so important.